alicolville/Weight-Tracker/readme.txt

 * Improvement: Added new Spanish translations (thanks @Iván)
 * Improvement: Additional filters throughout plugin.
 * Improvement: Additional underlying support for shortcodes to support user IDs other than current logged in user.
+* Bug fix: When a user had one or less entry then an exception was thrown while calculating no of entries in challenges.

 = 7.5.7 =